How to Have a Successful Safety Day for Employee Food Safety Training

 - Personal hygiene and safety

-Why does a safety day matter?
+Why does a safety day matter for employees?

 A hygiene safety day helps demonstrate a company’s commitment to staff safety and the safety of consumers by reinforcing a culture of hygiene excellence at your facility.
 During this day it’s important to stress that each individual team member has an important part to play in upholding the hygiene best practices at the organization.
 Readdressing the importance of personal hygiene and doing the right thing when it comes to hygiene, even when no one is watching, is key.